 Russian MP demands probe over sex shops’ use of WWII medal

-A Russian MP on Wednesday asked prosecutors to investigate a sex shop chain for using a depiction of a World War II medal on price tags for vibrators ahead of next month's 70th victory anniversary.
+A Russian MP on Wednesday asked prosecutors to investigate a sex shop chain for using a depiction of a World War II medal on price tags for wares including vibrators ahead of the 70th victory anniversary.

-The Yekaterinburg-based sex shop chain, which claims to be Russia's oldest, swiftly replaced the price labels after media reports prompted outraged reactions.
+The Yekaterinburg-based sex shop chain, which claims to be Russia’s oldest, swiftly replaced the price labels after media reports prompted outrage.

 This would be punishable with compulsory labour for up to a year under a law banning “rehabilitation of Nazism.”

 The medal, called Order of Fatherland War, was given for bravery in battle.

 “You can’t turn a blind eye to these things.
 Therefore I sent a letter to Prosecutor-General Yury Chaika asking him to carry out a review of the facts,” Mikheyev said on his website.

 “I hope the prosecutors will identify who, and with what aim, created publicity for a sex shop by putting one of the main war medals on price tags for sex toys and lubricants,” he said, calling this “beyond the boundaries of good and evil.”

 A spokeswoman for Casanova 69 said the stores’ commercial director was too busy to talk Wednesday and that no one else was available to comment.

 The medal labels were reportedly highlighting a special offer for Victory Day, which marks the surrender of Germany to the Soviet Union in 1945.